akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

 bin/console akeneo:messenger:doctrine:purge-messages --retention-time=7200 <table-name> <queue-name>
 ```

-The goal is to be able to remove Messages that are to old (default to 2 hours).
+The goal is to be able to remove Messages that are too old (default to 2 hours).